-- (a) To determine whether an Employer is an Eligible Employer for a calendar year, an Employer's number of employees shall be the average number of employees during the previous calendar year, as reported to the Employment Development Department on Form DE 9C, "Quarterly Contribution Return and Report of Wages (Continuation)," for the quarter ending December 31 and the preceding three quarters. - (b) An Employer shall cease to be an Eligible Employer either upon the effective date of its adoption of, or participation in, a Tax-Qualified Retirement Plan or if its average number of employees drops below five for a calendar year, as determined under the methodology prescribed in subsection (a). - (c) Each Participating Employer that ceases to be an Eligible Employer shall notify the Administrator within 30 days of the Employer's change in status through one of the methods established in Section 10002(e). - (d) Exempt Employers may, but need not, inform the Administrator of their exemption from the Program using one of the methods established under Section 10002(e).
+- (a) To determine whether an Employer is an Eligible Employer for a calendar year, an Employer's number of employees shall be the average number of employees during the previous calendar year, as reported to the Employment Development Department on Form DE 9C, "Quarterly Contribution Return and Report of Wages (Continuation)," for the quarter ending December 31 and the previous preceding three quarters-of-available data from the reports. - (b) An Employer shall cease to be an Eligible Employer either upon the effective date of its adoption of, or participation in, the proceedinga Tax-Qualified Retirement Plan or if its average number of employees drops below five for a calendar year, as determined under the methodology prescribed in subsection (a). - (c) Each Participating Employer that ceases to be an Eligible Employer shall notify the Program Administrator within 30 days of the Employer's change in status through one of the methods established in Section 10002(e). - (d) The Program will notify Employers about the Program and its registration deadlines and require Eligible Employers that have not previously registered for the Program to do so on or before the deadlines set forth in Section 10002(a).
+Exempt Employers may, but

-- (e) Tri-Party Employment Relationships. - (1) For a temporary services Employer or leasing Employer defined in California Unemployment Insurance Code Section 606.5(b), the Eligible Employer shall be the temporary services Employer or leasing Employer. - (2) For a professional employer organization defined in Section 7705 of Title 26 of the United States Code that enters into a contract with a Client Employer, the Eligible Employer shall be the Client Employer regardless of whether the professional employer organization is certified pursuant to Section 7705. - (3) For a motion picture payroll services company defined in California Unemployment Insurance Code Section 679(f)(4), the Eligible Employer shall be the motion picture production company defined in California Unemployment Insurance Code Section 679(f)(5).
+- need not, inform the ProgramAdministrator of their exemption from the Program using one of the methods established under Section 10002(e). - (e) For Employers in a Tri-Party Employment Relationships, the Eligible Employer shall be: - (1) For a temporary services Employer or leasing Employer, as defined in California Unemployment Insurance Code Section 606.5(b): the Eligible Employer shall be the temporary services Employer or leasing Employer. - (2) For a professional employer organization described under defined in Section 7705 of Title 26 of the United States Code, without regard to whether the organization is certified under Section 7705, that enters into a contract with a Client Employer; the Eligible Employer shall be the Client Employer regardless of whether the professional employer organization is certified pursuant to Section 7705. - (3) For a motion picture payroll services company defined underin California Unemployment Insurance Code Section 679(f)(4)÷, the Eligible Employer shall be the motion picture production company defined underin California Unemployment Insurance Code Section 679(f)(5).

-Note - Authority Cited: Sections 100010 and 100048, Government Code.
-Reference: Sections 100000, 100012, 100032 and 100043, Government Code.
+Note - Authority Cited: Sections 100010 and 100048, California Government Code.
+Reference: Sections 100000, 100012, 100032 and 100043, California Government Code.